slint-ui/slint/docs/langref.md

 }
 ```

-## Signal
+## Callback

-Components may declare signals, that allow it to communicate changes of state to the outside.
-Signals are emitted by "calling" them
+Components may declare callbacks, that allow it to communicate changes of state to the outside.
+Callbacks are emitted by "calling" them
-and you can react to signal emissions by declaring a handler using the `=>` arrow syntax.
+and you can react to callback emissions by declaring a handler using the `=>` arrow syntax.
 The built-in `TouchArea`
-element comes with a `clicked` signal, that's emitted when the user touches the rectangular area covered by the element, or clicks into
+element comes with a `clicked` callback, that's emitted when the user touches the rectangular area covered by the element, or clicks into
 it with the mouse.
-In the example below, the emission of that signal is forwarded to another custom signal (`hello`) by declaring a
+In the example below, the emission of that callback is forwarded to another custom callback (`hello`) by declaring a
-handler and emitting our custom signal:
+handler and emitting our custom callback:

 ```60
 Example := Rectangle {
-    // declare a signal
+    // declare a callback
-    signal hello;
+    callback hello;

     area := TouchArea {
         // sets a handler with `=>`
         clicked => {
-            // emit the signal
+            // emit the callback
             root.hello()
         }
     }
 }
 ```

-It is also possible to add parameters to the signal.
+It is also possible to add parameters to the callback.

 ```60
 Example := Rectangle {
-    // declares a signal
+    // declares a callback
-    signal hello(int, string);
+    callback hello(int, string);
     hello(aa, bb) => { /* ... */ }
 }
 ```